Move-in & Move-out

 Are short-term student rentals available in Melbourne?

-What if I donโt like my student apartment after moving in?
+What if I don’t like my student apartment in Melbourne after moving in?

 Why choose University Living for student housing in Melbourne?

-Can my parents or friends stay with me when I move in?
+Can my parents or friends stay with me when I move into my student accommodation in Melbourne?

-Can I share a student room with my friend?
+Can I share a student room in Melbourne with my friend?

 What transport options are near student housing in Melbourne?